Passport Configuration with Google Workspace

 9. In the Read user information section, configure the same settings as you did in the previous step.

-10. Confirm that the checkbox for System Attributes is selected, so that Passport can read the default user attributes.
+10. Confirm that the checkbox for System Attributes is selected so that Passport can read the default user attributes.

 11. Leave the two remaining checkboxes deselected; Passport will not use custom user attributes.